Chart Color Schemes

 An assessment of population growth drivers in Paralowie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Paralowie's population was around 18,737 as of November 2025.
-This reflected an increase of 921 people from the 2021 Census figure of 17,816.
-The growth was inferred from ABS estimated resident population data of 18,477 in June 2024 and validated new addresses since the Census date.
-This resulted in a population density ratio of 2,252 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Paralowie's growth of 5.2% since the 2021 Census exceeded the SA3 area's growth rate of 3.7%, indicating it was a growth leader in the region.
-Overseas migration contributed approximately 50.2% of overall population gains during recent periods.
+Paralowie's population was approximately 18,799 as of February 2026.
+Between the 2021 Census and this period, there was an increase of 983 people, representing a growth rate of 5.5%.
+This change is inferred from ABS data showing an estimated resident population of 18,477 in June 2024, along with validated new addresses since the census date.
+The population density ratio was approximately 2,259 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Paralowie's growth rate exceeded that of its SA3 area (4%), making it a regional growth leader during this period.
+Overseas migration contributed around 50.2% of overall population gains recently.

-For future projections, AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections were used, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels based on 2021 data released in 2023.
-Examining future trends, lower quartile growth is anticipated nationally, with Paralowie expected to expand by 755 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods.
+Future population trends suggest lower quartile growth nationally, with Paralowie expected to expand by approximately 755 persons to reach a total of around 20,544 by 2041, reflecting an overall increase of about 2.3% over the 17-year period.

 Frequently Asked Questions - Population